toddhalfpenny/admin-events-extended/readme.txt

 == Frequently Asked Questions ==

+= External events are not showing up =

+The events listings are cached in your WordPress database for about 12 hours.
+Check back tomorrow, and if they're still not there please raise a support ticket.

 = Why does it only show one event from the external feed? =

 I've not got round to that yet